How much can I get?

 Evidence the child depends on you:

-- A photocopy of your most recent Tax Credit Award Notice, Universal Credit Award Notice, or Child Benefit letter.
+- A copy of your most recent Tax Credit Award Notice, Universal Credit Award Notice, or Child Benefit letter.
 This must be in your name and must list each of your dependent children.
 It should be dated no more than one year before the date of application or start of your course, whichever is earlier.

-- For dependent children over the age of 20 who are still in full-time education, you should send a letter, on headed paper, from the school, college, or training organisation confirming the child’s attendance.
+- For dependent children over the age of 20 who are still in full-time education, you should submit a letter, on headed paper, from the school, college, or training organisation confirming the child’s attendance.

-- If you have dependent children who are no longer in education, you should send a letter explaining why your child is still dependent on you.
+- If you have dependent children who are no longer in education, you should submit a letter explaining why your child is still dependent on you.
 Decisions will be made on a case-by-case basis.

 - You'll get an email each time your childcare provider sends Student Finance England a request for payment.